saptarshibasu/elasticsearch-study/README.md

 * If you need to have each index cover a specific time period but still want to be able to spread indexing out across a large number of nodes, consider using the shrink API to reduce the number of primary shards once the index is no longer indexed into.
 This API can also be used to reduce the number of shards in case you have initially configured too many shards
 * Lots of data is time based, e.g. logs, tweets, etc. By creating an index per day (or week, month, …), we can efficiently limit searches to certain time ranges - and expunge old data.
 Remember, we cannot efficiently delete from an existing index, but deleting an entire index is cheap
 * When searches must be limited to a certain user (e.g. "search your messages"), it can be useful to route all the documents for that user to the same shard, to reduce the number of indexes that must be searched
+* A document is routed to a particular shard in an index using the following formula: `shard_num = hash(_routing) % num_primary_shards`.
+The default value used for `_routing` is the document’s `_id`
+* Custom routing patterns can be implemented by specifying a custom routing value per document
+* Forgetting the routing value can lead to a document being indexed on more than one shard.
+As a safeguard, the _routing field can be configured (in mapping) to make a custom routing value required for all CRUD operations
+* When indexing documents specifying a custom _routing, the uniqueness of the _id is not guaranteed across all of the shards in the index.
+In fact, documents with the same _id might end up on different shards if indexed with different _routing values.
+It is up to the user to ensure that IDs are unique across the index

+## Mapping

+* Mapping is the process of defining how a document, and the fields it contains, are stored and indexed
+* Mapping definition has
+  * Metadata Fields
+  * Fields or Properties
+* Types of Metadata fields
+  * **Identity metadata fields** - _index, _type, _id
+  * **Document source metadata fields** - _source, _size
+  * **Indexing metadata fields** - _field_names, _ignored
+  * **Routing metadata field** - _routing
+  * **Other metadata field** - _meta
+* _index
+  * contains the name of the index
+  * When performing queries across multiple indexes, it can be used to query for a document in a select few indexes
+* _id
+  * Each document has an _id that uniquely identifies it, which is indexed
+* _ignored
+  * The _ignored field indexes and stores the names of every field in a document that has been ignored because it was malformed and ignore_malformed was turned on
+  * used to index the names of every field in a document that contains any value other than null.
+This field was used by the exists query to find documents that either have or don’t have any non-null value for a particular field

 ## Analyzers